European Route of Industrial Heritage

 The history of the industrialisation of Europe is an essential part of our European heritage, shaping our continent's history, landscape and the lives of Europeans for the last 200 years since the Industrial Revolution.
 Today, thousands of industrial sites, monuments and museums bring this period of shared European history to life.

-European Route of Industrial Heritage e.V.
-(ERIH)
+Association of the European Route of Industrial Heritage, ERIH

 Am Striebruch 42